zekebarger/AccuSleep/README.md

 ## Description

 AccuSleep is a set of graphical user interfaces for scoring rodent sleep using EEG and EMG recordings.
-To learn more about the algorithms used by this software, please see our [publication](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0224642).
+If you use AccuSleep in your research, please cite our [publication](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0224642):

+Barger, Z., Frye, C. G., Liu, D., Dan, Y., & Bouchard, K. E. (2019).
+Robust, automated sleep scoring by a compact neural network with distributional shift correction. *PLOS ONE, 14*(12), 1–18.

 Please contact zeke (at) berkeley (dot) edu with any questions or comments about the software.